What news organizations are eligible?

 Our model assumes a typical overall compensation of $40,000.

 There are a few exceptions.
-In places where the starting salary is higher than $32,000, the news organization can (but does not have to) provide the corps member the higher starting salary but the news organization would be responsible for covering the remaining cost.
-If the typical starting salary at a news organization is below $32,000, the news organization can lower the amount.
+In places where the starting salary is higher, the news organization can (but does not have to) provide the corps member the higher starting salary but the news organization would be responsible for covering the remaining cost.
+If the typical starting salary at a news organization is lower, the news organization can lower the amount and RFA will pay half.

 Can we put in 50 percent of the money instead of 25 percent if we prefer?